LeanKit-Labs/riaktive/README.md

 	.then( null, function( err ) {} );
 ```

-### put( key, doc, indexes ), put( doc, indexes )
+### put( [key], doc, [indexes] )
-Puts a new document either by specific `key` arg, `id` property or a generated flake id.
+Puts a new document either by specific `key` arg, `id` property or a generated id using the id strategy.
 Indexes are a hash of key-values that will be attached to the document.
-The result of the promise is the key of the document (useful for puts that are using generated flake ids).
+The result of the promise is the key of the document (useful for puts that are using generated ids).

 > Secondary Indexes - when a document is put, the indexes provided will be the only ones present.
 There is no way to only add or remove indexes from previous versions of a document with the same key.

+> !Siblings! - putting a document to the same key without the previous vclock indicates to Riak that your app hasn't seen the previous version.
+This causes Riak to store the new document alongside the original.
+When siblings exist, riaktive will return an array containing all the siblings vs. a single document.

 ```javascript
 var docA = {